 Carmen Copper carefully adheres to the guidelines established by the Philippine Mining Act concerning the restoration of mined-out regions.
 Resources have been allocated to guarantee that the site is restored to its pre-mining conditions following the mine's operational period.
-In 2023, it designated more than P194 million for its annual Environmental Protection and Enhancement Program.

-The company has significantly improved its initiatives in the progressive rehabilitation and re-greening of minedout areas.
-Carmen Copper, in collaboration with its partner communities and utilizing its own plant nursery, has achieved the reforestation of 1,670.4 hectares and the planting of 2.7 million seedlings.
+The company has significantly improved its initiatives in the progressive rehabilitation and re-greening of mined-out areas.
+Carmen Copper, in collaboration with its partner communities and utilizing its own plant nursery, has achieved the reforestation of 1,701.5 hectares and the planting of 2.7 million seedlings.